BirdeeHub/make_minesweeper_tutorial/app/README.md

 in bash, completing all these 3 steps would look like: mkdir app && cd app && jar xvf ../minesweeper.jar && rm -r META-INF MySweep

+in windows, you can rename the .jar to .zip and then right click and unzip it.

 _____________________________________________________________________________________________________________________________________________

 **Compiling**